tobias-z/muxa/docs/_content/1-getting-started/data-loading.md

 ## Creating a loader

 A loader is simply an asynchronous function that that which can return any data that you want.
-You can look at a loader as all of the data, that your page needs to function correctly.
+You can look at a loader as all of the data, that your route needs to function correctly.

 In `routes/index.js`: